-ONC-ACBs are required to conduct ongoing surveillance activities to assess whether certified health IT not only meets the requirements of certification in a controlled testing environment, but also continues to do so when implemented and used in a production environment ("in-the-field").
-Similarly, ONC-ACBs must conduct surveillance to assess whether developers of certified health IT comply with other requirements (e.g., mandatory disclosure of all known material types of costs, proper use of the ONC Certified Health IT Certification and Design Mark) under the Program.
-ONC-ACBs must develop surveillance plans in accordance with ONC-issued guidance outlining their approach to meeting the Program’s requirements for surveillance.
+ONC-Authorized Certification Bodies (ONC-ACBs) are required to conduct ongoing surveillance activities to assess whether certified health IT not only meets the requirements of certification in a controlled testing environment, but also continues to do so when implemented and used in a production environment ("in-the-field").
+Similarly, ONC-ACBs must conduct surveillance to assess whether Certified Health IT Developers comply with other requirements (e.g., mandatory disclosure of all known material types of costs, proper use of the ONC Certified Health IT Certification and Design Mark) under the Certification Program.
+ONC-ACBs must develop annual surveillance plans in accordance with ONC-issued guidance outlining their approach to meeting the Certification Program’s requirements for surveillance.

-- Reactive Surveillance: An ONC-ACB must initiate reactive surveillance—including, as necessary, in-the-field surveillance—of a certified Complete EHR or Health IT Module whenever it becomes aware of facts or circumstances that would cause a reasonable person to question the conformity to the requirements of its certification.
+- Reactive Surveillance: An ONC-ACB must initiate reactive surveillance—including, as necessary, in-the-field surveillance—of a Certified Health IT Module whenever it becomes aware of facts or circumstances that would cause a reasonable person to question the conformity to the requirements of its certification.

 - Randomized Surveillance: ONC-ACBs are also permitted, at their discretion, to conduct randomized surveillance of certified health IT.